paskl-ai/lintai/README.md

 # Lintai

 **Lintai** is an experimental, modular, and extensible static analysis tool focused on detecting **LLM-specific security issues** in source code.
-It is designed to help developers and security engineers **shift left** on AI safety by scanning for dangerous patterns in code that integrates or wraps large language models (LLMs) like OpenAI's GPT or Azure OpenAI.
+It is designed to help developers and security engineers **shift left** on AI safety by scanning for dangerous patterns in code that integrates or wraps large language models (LLMs) like OpenAI's GPT, Claude, or Azure OpenAI.

 ## 🤔 Why Lintai?